As we head into autumn, before we know it Halloween will be just around the corner.

 What to expect: Visitors can look forward to storytelling from Folksy Theatre, bash a pumpkin game, a pumpkin treasure trail, the Pumpkin Express and the pumpkin patch - where you can pick your own pumpkins.

-Dates for pumpkin picking: All activities will take place from Saturday 8 to Sunday 30 October.
+Dates for pumpkin picking: All activities will take place from Saturday 7 October - Sunday 29 October.

 How much?
-Tickets - which are priced at £8.50 which includes a hot drink or £10.95 which includes a pumpkin - must be booked online before arrival to adhere to the current guidelines on social distancing.
+Tickets - which are priced at £8.50 which includes a hot drink or £10.50 which includes a pumpkin - must be booked online.

 How far from Glasgow?
 Around half an hour from the city centre.